AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Experiments

 To further explore the effect of AFL on the IIS model, we report the performance of the AdaptiveClick when only AFL is used.
 As seen from the TABLEs, the model's performance on GrabCut and the DAVIS dataset is already close to that of the full AdaptiveClick when only AFL is used.
 This indicates that the proposed AFL has strong robustness.
 With both CAMD and AFL, the model's performance greatly improved on all five test datasets, which indicates that the proposed CAMD and AFL can effectively address the problems of ``interaction ambiguity'' in existing IIS tasks.

-\textbf{Influence of Components in AFL.} In TABLE \ref{tab:tab9}, the focal loss does not perform satisfactorily without using any of the proposed components.
-In contrast, the model's performance improves clearly on all five test datasets after using the proposed ADA component.
-This indicates that the proposed ADA component can help the model adjust the learning strategy adaptively according to differences in sample difficulty and number distribution.
-At the same time, the first hypothesis proposed in Sec.~\ref{sec:sec3.3}, that giving a fixed $\gamma$ to all training samples of a dataset is a suboptimal option that may prevent achieving satisfactory performance on low-confidence easy pixels, is verified, which proves the rationality and effectiveness of the proposed ADA component.
+\textbf{Influence of Components in AFL.} In TABLE~\ref{tab:tab9}, FL does not perform satisfactorily without using any of the proposed components.
+In contrast, the model's performance improves clearly on all five test datasets after using the proposed ADA.
+This indicates that the proposed ADA can help the model adjust the learning strategy adaptively according to differences in sample difficulty distribution.
+At the same time, the first hypothesis proposed in Sec.~\ref{sec:sec3.3}, that giving a fixed $\gamma$ to all training samples of a dataset is a suboptimal option that may prevent achieving satisfactory performance on low-confidence easy pixels, is verified, which proves the rationality and effectiveness of ADA.

-Also, we explored the case of using only the AGR component.
-The use of AGR results in more significant performance gains on the Berkeley, SBD, and PasvalVOC test datasets compared to the ADA-only component.
-This indicates the effectiveness of the proposed AGR component and validates the second hypothesis proposed in Sec. \ref{sec:sec3.3}, that FL has the problem that when one wants to increase the concentration on learning with severe hard-easy imbalance, it tends to sacrifice part of low-confidence easy pixels’ loss contribution in the overall training process.
-At the same time, this proves the validity of the theoretical analysis in Sec. \ref{sec:sec3.3}.
+Also, we explore the case of using only the AGR component.
+The use of AGR results in more significant performance gains on the Berkeley, SBD, and PasvalVOC test datasets compared to the ADA-only.
+This indicates the effectiveness of the proposed AGR and validates the second hypothesis proposed in Sec.~\ref{sec:sec3.3}, that FL has the problem that when one wants to increase the concentration on learning with severe hard-easy imbalance, it tends to sacrifice part of low-confidence easy pixels’ loss contribution in the overall training process.
+At the same time, this proves the validity of the theoretical analysis in Sec.~\ref{sec:sec3.3}.
 Namely, the gradient direction of the simulated BCE can help AFL classify low-confidence easy pixels.

-Finally, when both ADA and AGR components are used, AFL brings a minimum gain of $0.14$, $0.34$ (on the GrabCut dataset) and a maximum gain of $0.94$, $1.23$ (on DAVIS and SBD datasets) over FL on the NoC85 and NoC90 evaluation metrics, respectively.
+Finally, when both ADA and AGR are used, AFL brings a minimum gain of $0.14$, $0.34$ (on GrabCut), and a maximum gain of $0.94$, $1.23$ (on DAVIS and SBD) over FL on the NoC85 and NoC90, respectively.
 Such significant performance improvements again demonstrate the effectiveness of the AFL.